Our wines

 FOOD AND WINE PAIRING

-Try it paired with the traditional Burgundian dish of pinot noir sauce and poached eggs « oeufs en meurette », grilled lamb cutlets, donkey meat sausage, a spicy pizza, roasted beef with garlic, gizzards in salad or a good camembert cheese.
+It will be the perfect companion to the traditional Burgundian dishes made with pinot noir sauce such as poached eggs « œufs en meurette », but also grilled lamb cutlets, donkey meat sausage, a spicy pizza, roasted beef or creamy cheese.

 SERVING SUGGESTIONS